 - Carve through with a pumpkin saw, holding it perpendicular to the pumpkin.

 - Scrape (remove just the skin leaving behind the yellow flesh) by tracing around the design shape with a craft knife, piercing the skin and going about 1/8 inch deep.
-Then hold the craft knife on a 45 degree angle to remove the orange skin.
+Then hold the craft knife at a 45-degree angle to remove the orange skin.